aeonSolutions/Open-Science-12bit-Smart-DAQ-Device-with-unique-data-fingerprint-and-a-1.69-TFT-LCD-45x55-ABS/README.md

 - do temperature and humidity compensation on all measurements
 - has a voltage reference sensor for improved accuracy on ADC measurements
 - has a motion sensor to know if anyone moved a specimen during an experiment
-- ability to show live experimental data oon the 1.69 inch TFT IPS LCD
+- ability to show live experimental data on the 1.69-inch TFT IPS LCD

 <br>
 <br>